 What are the measurements and features of the wall that the structure sits on?

-The wall is a dwarf wall, which is 675mm high from the internal finished floor level, which generally is about 750mm.
+The wall is a dwarf wall, which is 675mm high from the internal finished floor level.
 The thickness of the wall is 215mm.

 We understand that you may have a builder you would prefer to use, so we will provide you and your builder with a detailed ground plan and building notes to ensure the base is constructed to the correct specification.
 We would highly recommend taking up our base check service if you chose to use your own builder.
 This involves an Alitex Surveyor visiting your site to measure the base for tolerances prior to the greenhouse installation.
 We will also check that everything is on specification and that the site and surrounding areas are ready for the Alitex fitting team to arrive.